Floral morphology: Perianth and perigonium

 Perianth of a Primula flower, a sepal and a petal are pointed out.

-The perianth is the flower structure comprising the two sterile whorls, the calyx and the corolla.
-In many cases, as for example in weeping willow (Salix babylonica, salicaceae) or European ash (Fraxinus excelsior, oleaceae) the perianth may be missing, that is, the flowers have only the fertile whorls (androecium and gynoecium) and are called aperianthous, aclamyds or simply "naked" flowers.
-The flowers that present perianth—the most frequent case—are called perianthed, chlamydeous or "clothed".
+The perianth is the flower structure, comprising the two sterile whorls, the calyx and the corolla.
+In many cases, such as in weeping willow (Salix babylonica, salicaceae) and European ash (Fraxinus excelsior, oleaceae), the perianth may be missing; The flowers have only the fertile whorls (androecium and gynoecium) and are called aperianthous, aclamyds or simply "naked" flowers.
+Flowers that present perianth—the most frequent case—are called perianthed, chlamydeous or "clothed".

-In the perianth flowers may be the case that only present calyx, so they are called monoclamyds or, more usually, apetalous and the most conspicuous example is the urticaceae family.
-The absence of petals in these flowers should not lead to the assumption that they are not showy, since there are cases in which the sepals (called "petaloid sepals") acquire the consistency, shape and coloring of petals, as for example in the species of the genus Clematis (buttercups).
+Some perianth flowers may only present the calyx, and are thus called monoclamyds or, more usually, apetalous; the most conspicuous example of this is the urticaceae family.
+The absence of petals in these flowers should not lead to the assumption that they are not showy, since there are cases in which the sepals (called "petaloid sepals") acquire the consistency, shape and coloring of petals, such as the genus Clematis (buttercups).

-When perianth flowers have both calyx and corolla they are called dichlamydeous.
-The members of both whorls may differ from each other in shape and color and the flowers are said to be heteroclamydeous, as for example rose (Rose sp., rosaceae).
+When perianth flowers have both calyx and corolla, they are called dichlamydeous.
+The members of both whorls may differ from each other in shape and color and these flowers are said to be heteroclamydeous, such as the rose (Rose sp., rosaceae).
 When, on the other hand, the calyx and corolla parts are indistinguishable from each other in shape and color, the flower is called homochlamydeous.
 In this type of flowers, typical of many families of monocotyledons such as Iridaceae and Amaryllidaceae, the perianth is called perigonium and the pieces that compose it are called tepals.
-If the tepals resemble a petal the perigonium is called corollaceous (from corolla), and if they resemble sepals the perigonium is called calyceal (from calyx).
+If the tepals resemble a petal, the perigonium is called corollaceous (from corolla) and, if they resemble sepals, the perigonium is called calyceal (from calyx).